C-Group culture: Burial customs

-Early Kerma tumuli were the chosen burial method for Nubians, Pan-graves, and the C-group culture.
+Early Kerma tumuli were the chosen burial method for Nubians, Pan-Graves, and the C-group culture.
 The C-group tumuli were graves built in a "stone circle" using the "dry stone masonry" technique with an offering chapel decorated with cattle illustrations.
 However, each culture differed in the structure of the tumuli.
 The Nubian's tumuli were a shallow round grave and included animal bones.
 Pan-Grave tumuli were constructed with large black stones and small white stones in an alternating pattern.
 The C-group culture was pastoral, with cattle being an essential part of their daily activities, funerary practices, and religion.
 Many "standing slabs" had illustrations of cattle and cattle horns with fine pottery found in the chapel.

 In prehistoric times, there had been little distinction between Egyptian and Nubian burial practices, as both were laid in a contracted position in shallow graves.
 However, as time continues, Nubian cultures continued the contracted body tradition.
 In contrast, in Egyptian culture, the deceased was placed in an extended position.

 As Egypt gained control of Kerma in the New Kingdom, Egyptian culture began to spread throughout Lower Nubia.
 The C-groups cultures now laid the deceased supine, shown throughout the Ancient Tekhet, Fadrus cemetery.

 In the Second Intermediate Period of Egypt, group burials were favored, and this was a trend that was seen in C-group burials.
 Along with the previously beloved decorations relating to cattle are absent with nearly entirely Egyptian pottery and stone vessels.
 However, many of their tombs lacked Egyptian funerary goods.
 The lack of funerary goods could suggest that the C-group's adaptation to Egyptian culture was forced or those buried at Fadrus were simply of "low socioeconomic status."

 Language

 According to Peter Behrens (1981) and Marianne Bechaus-Gerst (2000), linguistic evidence indicates that the C-Group peoples spoke Afro-Asiatic languages of the Berber branch.
 This thesis rests on somewhat sketchy and numerically insufficient lexical evidence.
 Recent evidence suggests that the C-Group peoples spoke an Afro-Asiatic language of the Cushitic branch (with peoples to the south in Upper Nubia possibly speaking Nilo-Saharan languages), and that the closest relative of the C-Group language is the Beja language spoken in the Red Sea coast.
-Research cannot point to Beja specifically as a descendant language, but rather it is proposed to search in Beja lexical material for the closest common ancestor and thence delineates a related Cushitic language existing in pre-Meroitic Lower Nubia.
-The disappearance of the C-Group language is somewhat of a mystery.
-It is possible that with successive phases of Egyptian, Kushite, and Meroitic suzerainty in Lower Nubia that this language became demographically and politically marginalized well before the arrival of Nile Nubian speakers.